grafana/grafana/docs/sources/dashboards/use-dashboards/index.md

 ![An annotated image of a dashboard](/media/docs/grafana/dashboards/screenshot-dashboard-annotated-11.2.png)

-- (1) **Grafana home** - Click **Home** in the breadcrumb to go to the home page configured in the Grafana instance.
+1. **Grafana home** - Click **Home** in the breadcrumb to go to the home page configured in the Grafana instance.
-- (2) **Dashboard folder** - When you click the dashboard title, you can search for dashboards contained in the current folder.
+1. **Dashboard folder** - When you click the dashboard folder name, you can search for other dashboards contained in the folder and perform other [folder management tasks](ref:dashboard-folders).
-- (3) **Dashboard title** - You can create your own dashboard titles or have Grafana create them for you using [generative AI features](ref:generative-ai-features).
+1. **Dashboard title** - You can create your own dashboard titles or have Grafana create them for you using [generative AI features](ref:generative-ai-features).
-- (4) **Mark as favorite** - Mark the dashboard as one of your favorites so it's included in your list of **Starred** dashboards in the main menu.
+1. **Mark as favorite** - Mark the dashboard as one of your favorites so it's included in your list of **Starred** dashboards in the main menu.
-- (5) **Dashboard insights** - Click to view analytics about your dashboard including information about users, activity, query counts.
+1. **Dashboard insights** - Click to view analytics about your dashboard including information about users, activity, query counts.
 Learn more about [dashboard analytics](ref:dashboard-analytics).
-- (6) **Share dashboard** - Use this option to share the current dashboard.
+1. **Share dashboard** - Access several [dashboard sharing](ref:sharing) options.
-- (7) **Edit** - Click to leave view-only mode and enter edit mode, where you can make changes directly to the dashboard, access dashboard settings, and several panel editing functions.
+1. **Edit** - Click to leave view-only mode and enter edit mode, where you can make changes directly to the dashboard and access dashboard settings, as well as several panel editing functions.
-- (8) **View mode** - Click to display the dashboard on a large screen such as a TV or a kiosk.
-View mode hides elements such as navigation menus.
-Learn more about view mode in our [How to Create Kiosks to Display Dashboards on a TV blog post](https://grafana.com/blog/2019/05/02/grafana-tutorial-how-to-create-kiosks-to-display-dashboards-on-a-tv/).
+1. **Kiosk mode** - Click to display the dashboard on a large screen such as a TV or a kiosk.
+Kiosk mode hides elements such as navigation menus.
+Learn more about kiosk mode in our [How to Create Kiosks to Display Dashboards on a TV blog post](https://grafana.com/blog/2019/05/02/grafana-tutorial-how-to-create-kiosks-to-display-dashboards-on-a-tv/).
+Press `Enter` to leave kiosk mode.
-- (9) **Variables** - Use [variables](ref:variables) to make your dashboards more dynamic.
+1. **Variables** - Use [variables](ref:variables) to create more interactive and dynamic dashboards.
-- (10) **Dashboard links** - Link to other dashboards, panels, and external websites.
+1. **Dashboard links** - Link to other dashboards, panels, and external websites.
+Learn more about [dashboard links](ref:dashboard-links).
-- (11) **Current dashboard time range and time picker** Click to select relative time range options and set custom absolute time ranges.
+1. **Current dashboard time range and time picker** - Click to select [relative time range](#relative-time-range) options and set custom [absolute time ranges](#absolute-time-range).
    - You can change the **Timezone** and **Fiscal year** settings from the time range controls by clicking the **Change time settings** button.
    - Time settings are saved on a per-dashboard basis.
-- (12) **Time range zoom out**: Click to zoom out the time range.
+1. **Time range zoom out** - Click to zoom out the time range.
 Learn more about how to use [common time range controls](#common-time-range-controls).
-- (13) **Refresh dashboard**: Click to immediately trigger queries and refresh dashboard data.
+1. **Refresh dashboard** - Click to immediately trigger queries and refresh dashboard data.
-- (14) **Auto refresh control**: Click to select a dashboard auto refresh time interval.
+1. **Auto refresh control** - Click to select a dashboard auto refresh time interval.
-- (15) **Dashboard row**: A dashboard row is a logical divider within a dashboard that groups panels together.
+1. **Dashboard row** - A dashboard row is a logical divider within a dashboard that groups panels together.
    - Rows can be collapsed or expanded allowing you to hide parts of the dashboard.
    - Panels inside a collapsed row do not issue queries.
    - Use [repeating rows](ref:repeating-rows) to dynamically create rows based on a template variable.
-- (16) **Dashboard panel**: The primary building block of a dashboard is the panel.
+1. **Dashboard panel** - The [panel](ref:panel-overview) is the primary building block of a dashboard.
-- (17) **Panel legend**: Change series colors, y-axis and series visibility directly from the legend.
+1. **Panel legend** - Change series colors as well as y-axis and series visibility directly from the legend.

 ## Keyboard shortcuts